 Project Vector shows Jaguar Land Rover as a leader in innovation to make our societies safer and healthier, and the environment cleaner.
-Through this project, we are collaborating with the brightest minds in academia, supply chain and digital services, to create connected, integrated mobility systems – the fundamental building blocks for Destination Zero.
+Through this project, we are collaborating with the brightest minds in academia, supply chain and digital services, to create connected, integrated mobility systems.

 Project Vector shows an advanced, flexible, multi-use electric vehicle that is ‘autonomy-ready’, with an on-road pilot programme planned from late 2021.